euphoricpoptarts/Jet-Partitioner-official-fork/README.md

 pstat: Given a metis graph file, partition file, and k-value, will print out quality information on the partition.

 ### Using Jet Partitioner in Your Code
-We can not provide an option to compile a library due to the use of templates.
-However, you can import "jet.hpp" into your code to use the partitioner via the "jet\_partitioner::partition" method.
-Note that this requires you to add our source directory to your include path and also to link our dependencies.
-This method currently always uses the default coarsening algorithm.
+We provide a cmake package that you can install on your system.
+Add `find_package(jet REQUIRED)` in your project's CMakeLists.txt file and link your executable/s to `jet::jet`.
+Include `jet.h` in your code to use one of the provided partitioning functions.
+Each function is distinguished by the target Kokkos execution space it will run in and the type of KokkosKernels CrsMatrix which it accepts.
+Reference `jet_defs.h` for the relevant template definitions of these parameters.
+You can set the desired part count and imbalance values on the input config_t struct.

 ### Input Format
 We do not yet support vertex weights within metis graph files.